An interview with Osada Steve from his beginnings in kink to the present day. First published on Rope Topia.

 Kinbaku has helped me find myself.
 I hope that many others may discover that there is a great depth of knowledge and satisfaction to be gained beyond the mere technical aspects of shibari.
 I wish more people will feel empowered to follow their true heart.

 * Nonoji (のの字) describes the shape of the Japanese hiragana character “no” (の).
-It falls into the category of tomenawa (止め縄, stopping rope) and is often called nodome (の止め) as well.
+It falls into the category of tomenawa (止め縄, stopping rope) and is also often called nodome (の止め).
 It’s a useful hitch to isolate different sections in a tie (practical purpose) and due to it’s attractive looks is often used as a decorative element (non-practical purpose).

 PS: In case you are wondering why 止め (stop) is sometimes read as tome and sometimes as dome, pls check out Japanese In 15 Seconds to get an idea of why Japanese isn’t the easiest of tongues to master.